MickeyObas/nft-csv-processor/README.md

 # Welcome to the BraveConvert tool :)

-> What is this and how do I use it?
+> What is this?

 I'm glad you asked.
 This program receives your csv file which is formatted to store NFT entries and their correct fields- *I hope*- and generates a sha-256 hashed JSON file for every single one of them.

+> How do I use it?

 1. Fork the repository over or simply clone it into your PC.
 2. Place the 'braveprocessor.py' file into the folder where your csv file lies.